barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

 Inside, we see that:

-* The Unet is a series of layers that work on transforming the latents tensor
+* The Unet is a series of layers that work on transforming the latents array
 * Each layer operates on the output of the previous layer
 * Some of the outputs are fed (via residual connections) into the processing later in the network
 * The timestep is transformed into a time step embedding vector, and that's what gets used in the layers